lvgl/docs_old/en/get-started/pc-simulator.md

 You can use any IDEs for the development but, for simplicity, the configuration for Eclipse CDT is focused in this tutorial.
 The following section describes the set-up guide of Eclipse CDT in more details.

+**Note: If you are on Windows, it's usually better to use the Visual Studio or CodeBlocks projects instead.
+They work out of the box without requiring extra steps.**

 ## Set-up Eclipse CDT